Kraken score 3 goals in 3rd period for 1st win over Flames

 Calgary scored twice in a 17-second span starting at 1:34 of the third period for a 4-2 lead, but Seattle responded with power-play, short-handed and even-strength goals to pull ahead.

+”Just finding timely plays and sticking with things, that’s how you come out of these types of games with two points,” Kraken coach Dave Hakstol said.

-Beniers on an odd-man rush scored on a feed from Jordan Eberle at 13:26.
+Beniers scored on an odd-man rush off a feed from Jordan Eberle at 13:26.
 Gourde stripped Kadri of the puck in the neutral zone for a short-handed breakaway at 11:26.
-With Calgary’s Brett Ritchie serving an interference minor, Alex Wennberg at the side of the net fed Sprong for a one-timer at 8:31.
+And with Calgary’s Brett Ritchie serving an interference minor, Alex Wennberg at the side of the net fed Sprong for a one-timer at 8:31.

+”A couple tough breaks that were kind of self-inflicted,” Kadri said. ”Having a two-goal lead in the third period, you should be able to close it out, but give them credit.
+They pushed back.”

-Kadri, signed as a free agent in the offseason, has a team-leading 10 points (five goals, five assists) in eight games for Calgary. .
-Ritchie’s assist on Lewis’s goal extended his point streak to four straight games (two goals, two assists).
-With three goals and three assists in eight games, Richie surpassed his point total of last season. … Seattle’s Beniers extended his point streak to five games (four goals, one assist). … Kraken head coach Dave Hakstol has taken a page from Sutter’s book in not naming a captain this season.
-The four Kraken alternates are Jordan Eberle, Yanni Gourde, Adam Larsson and Jaden Schwartz.
+NOTES: Kadri, signed as a free agent in the offseason, has a team-leading 10 points (five goals, five assists) in eight games for Calgary. .
+Ritchie’s assist on Lewis’ goal extended his point streak to four games (two goals, two assists).
+With three goals and three assists in eight games, Ritchie surpassed his point total from last season. … Beniers extended his point streak to five games (four goals, one assist). … Hakstol has taken a page from Calgary coach Darryl Sutter’s book in not naming a captain this season.
+The four Kraken alternates are Eberle, Gourde, Adam Larsson and Jaden Schwartz.

 UP NEXT